The Recovery Village Ridgefield Welcome Guide

 Your individual Patient Responsibility may vary based on a number of factors including:

 - Type of services received during treatment

-- Other services offered at center, but not covered by your insurance provider (lab tests, non-covered prescriptions, etc.)
+- Other services offered at the facility, but not covered by your insurance provider (such as lab tests, non-covered prescriptions, etc.)

 An intake coordinator will review your Patient Responsibility with you at the time of admission or as soon as possible once you are medically stable.
 They will explain that the deductible is due upon admittance to the facility and the co-insurance amount and out-of-pocket balance will be billed and paid for after treatment once services are complete.
 On-site financial counselors will again review your financial responsibility during treatment with case managers who can help you navigate FMLA.